ssllabs/ssllabs-scan/ssllabs-api-docs.md

    * 2 - vulnerable
 * **fallbackScsv** - true if the server supports TLS_FALLBACK_SCSV, false if it doesn't.
 This field will not be available if the server's support for TLS_FALLBACK_SCSV can't be tested because it supports only one protocol version (e.g., only TLS 1.2).
 * **freak** - true of the server is vulnerable to the FREAK attack, meaning it supports 512-bit key exchange.
+* **hasSct** - information about the availability of certificate transparency information (embedded SCTs):
+  * bit 0 - SCT in certificate
+  * bit 1 - SCT in the stapled OCSP response
+  * bit 2 - SCT in the TLS extension (ServerHello)

 ### Info ###